SCANNERS

 Computer stores advise me that scanners are one of their highest return items, new or used.

-I find three problems.
+I find four main problems.

 1. Defects in the software (aka bugs).